ummenida/Scripting/Module 01.md

 ### Example Commands in Bash via Terminal

-sh
     echo "Hello from Bash!" # This runs in the shell (Bash), through the terminal

 ### Summary Table